dcartoon/weka-ikvm-performance-test/README.md

 ## Performance

 Testing was done on a Core i7-2600 - 3.4 GHz machine running Windows 7 and Java 1.7.0 - 64 bit.
 Timed using a 90% split of data for training/test.
+The dataset used is under data/ and is a converted form of the [UCI Census Data](http://archive.ics.uci.edu/ml/datasets/Census+Income).

 Classifier				|	Operation	|	Time(Java)	|	Time(C#)
 -----------				|	---------	|	----		|	--------